 It’s reported that by 2030, online shopping will wipe out 50% of town centre stores.
 As online shopping becomes easier and more accessible to all, High Street stores must elevate their in-store experiences to compete.
-In order to create the best retail store experiences, time and money must be invested to understand which measures should be put in place to make the customer journey as smooth as possible
+In order to create the best retail store experiences for customers; time and money must be invested to understand which measures should be put in place to make the customer journey as smooth as possible

 How do you create in-store experiences that increase sales?